Tetris-Duel-Team/Tetris-Duel/README.md

 | Game out    | 23         | 21         | Game in     |
 | Ground      | 20         | 20         | Ground      |

-**Note:** All pins (except ground) should be connected using 10k ohm resistors as shown in our demo setup:
+**Note:** all pins (except ground) should be connected using 10k ohm resistors as shown in our demo setup:

 ![Networking](doc/Networking\ and\ controllers.jpg)